marijnh/Eloquent-JavaScript/17_canvas.md

 {{index canvas, "bezierCurveTo method"}}

 The `bezierCurveTo` method draws a similar kind of curve.
-Instead of a single ((control point)), this one has two—one for each of the ((line))'s endpoints.
+Instead of a single ((control point)), this method has two—one for each of the ((line))'s endpoints.
 Here is a similar sketch to illustrate the behavior of such a curve:

 ```{lang: html}
 <canvas></canvas>